-Because MACT often reduces emissions to below the major source thresholds of 10 and 25 tons per year, the standards significantly limit the number of hazardous pollutants in our environment.
-Under current law, a major source remains a major source even after the application of MACT and the resulting achievement of emissions reductions.
-That means the source must continue to operate under the more stringent requirements that are applied to major sources and maintain MACT-level low emissions.
+MACT standards significantly limit hazardous air pollutants, often reducing emissions to below the major source thresholds of 10 and 25 tons per year.
+For many years EPA’s policy has been that a major source remains a major source even after MACT is applied and it reduces its emissions.
+Sources must continue to operate under the more stringent requirements and maintain MACT-level low emissions.

-In its brief as part of litigation over this change filed on October 1, 2018, California alone identified 42 sources of air pollution that are emitting below the 10 ton or 25 ton limits and would be eligible to reclassify and thus increase their pollution.
-According to California, this could mean up to 935 tons per year of additional toxic air pollution in California communities – this in the state that many consider as having the most stringent state standards.
+California alone has identified 42 sources of air pollution that are emitting below the 10 ton or 25 ton limits and would be eligible to reclassify and thus increase their pollution.
+This could mean up to 935 tons per year of additional toxic air pollution in California communities – this in the state that many consider as having the most stringent state standards.
 In other states where federal regulations are more likely to stand alone, the proportional increases could be even higher.

 In May 1995, The Environmental Protection Agency (EPA) issued “once in, always in” guidance for major sources under the Clean Air Act (CAA).
 This guidance declared that, prior to the first Maximum Available Control Technology (MACT) standard compliance date, a major source could be reclassified and not required to operate MACT if its potential to emit fell below the threshold amounts.
 After the first compliance date, a major source would no longer have this option and would be required to limit its Hazardous Air Pollutants (HAPs) emissions through MACT.

 Jan.
-25, 2018 EPA issues guidance withdrawing the “once in, always in” policy.
+25, 2018 EPA issues a guidance memorandum withdrawing the “Once In, Always In” policy.
 This new guidance establishes that, at any time, “a major source which takes an enforceable limit on its potential to emit and takes measures to bring its HAP emissions below the applicable threshold” may be reclassified and no longer be required to use MACT.